 His long term project, “Black Diamonds,” documented the African football community in Turkey as they struggle with poverty and racism in their quest to assimilate into Turkish society while stopping at nothing to achieve their football dreams.
 Black Diamonds was a 2012 finalist for the Oskar Barnack Award and won the PGB award for sports stories.

-Capital, Courrier International, Die Welt, ESPN, Focus Magazine, Guardian, HUCK Magazine, FT Weekend Magazine, Harvard Business Review, LFI Magazine, M Le Magazine du Monde, Monocle, National Geographic, New York Magazine, The New York Times, The New Yorker, Popular Mechanics, The Wall Street Journal, The Washington Post, Time, Ventiquattro
+Capital, Courrier International, Die Welt, ESPN, Focus Magazine, Guardian, HUCK Magazine, FT Weekend Magazine, Harvard Business Review, LFI Magazine, M Le Magazine du Monde, Monocle, National Geographic, New York Magazine, The New York Times, The New Yorker, Popular Mechanics, Time, The Wall Street Journal, The Washington Post, Time, Ventiquattro

 Appalachian Regional Commission, The Atlantic, Berenberg Bank, Burda Media Group, Cannondale, Chase Bank, Cobb Winery, Kosta Browne Winery, Hillman Foundation, MacArthur Foundation, Macmillan Publishing, Marriott Hotels, Montblanc, Park Hyatt New York, Rivian

 Museum of Fine Arts, Houston